 • Layer 4: Cross-platform authority (the roof)

 Each layer builds on the one below it.
 Skip a layer and the layers above it leak.
-Here’s how to execute each one.
+The next four sections cover how to execute each one.

 Layer 1: Technical foundation (the basement)